 You’ll see the dehydrated ingredients start to soften and hydrate.

 So why not add all of the water at once?
-You certainly can, but we are metering in the water so we don’t end up with a too dry or soupy final product.
-Adding water in smaller amounts works best for our Dehydrator Chef recipes
+You certainly can, but we are metering in the water, so we don’t end up with a too-dry or soupy final product.
+Adding water in smaller amounts works best for our Dehydrator Chef recipes.

 Bring the hydrating mix to a boil on your cooking stove, stirring occasionally to mix.
 Be sure to stir the contents all the way to the bottom of the cooking pot.